 Individuals who struggle with depression or bipolar disorder particularly will be at a higher risk for suicide if the substance disorder is alcoholism.

 Dual Diagnosis Treatment

+Treatment for a dual diagnosis should be sought at an expert dual diagnosis treatment program.
+These programs are staffed appropriately to manage the psychiatric component of care.
 Co-occurring disorders treatment provides patients with well-organized plans that are designed to address their mental health and addiction problems.
 Initially, mental illness and drug abuse were treated separately, and all treatment programs were generally under one-size-fits-all approaches that did not take into consideration individual personalities, weaknesses and strengths of patients.

 Our qualified experts at Next Level Recovery work closely with each patient and their family members to create a customizable and proven treatment plan that will help them achieve ultimate healing.
 As you visit or take your loved ones to our dual diagnosis treatment facility, you can expect optimal treatment results.
 Every affected individual has a unique relationship with his or her mental health and substance abuse issues and we’re here to provide the help you need.

 Are you or your loved one struggling with co-occurring disorders in Salt Lake City, Utah?
 Make a no-obligation appointment with Next Level Recovery today to explore our dual diagnosis treatment programs.
 We are here to help you overcome your addiction to drugs or alcohol and help you take back your life.
 We offer financing options and accept insurance.
-Give us a call at 801-386-9799.
+Give us a call at (888) 759-5846.